You've got questions about Wishing Wellness Medical? We've got answers!

 12. What if I need medical attention while I’m away from home?

 Contact us!
 We can determine the most effective means of communication to determine the best approach to handle your specific situation.
 Again, we can connect via email, cell phone, text message, Skype, FaceTime, Facebook, etc. We’ll help you find the nearest pharmacy and prescribe the medications you need.

-13. How will I know if the doctor at Wishing Wellness is the right fit for me?
+14. How will I know if Dr Scott Jacobson at Wishing Wellness is the right fit for me?

 Since you are on our website, you are on the right track already!
 If you like what you have read so far, we invite you to call us at the office so that we can personally answer your questions.
-Also, please check out our Facebook page.
+Also, please check out our Facebook and instagram pages as well as this website blog.
 There are a lot of great topics that may interest you and help aid you in your decision making.

 In order to provide the highest possible level of personalized, quality care to patients who choose our practice, we must limit membership.
 As a result, once our practice membership is full, a waiting list will be established.
 As openings become available, you will be contacted by a member of our team regarding membership.